Rénoclimat - Frequently asked questions

 • Is there a time limit to carry out the work?

-Rénoclimat does not set a time limit to undertake your renovations.
+Rénoclimat does not set a time limit to complete your renovations.

-• You don’t have to rush to finish your work and request a post-work evaluation.
+• You don’t have to rush to finish your renovations and request a post-retrofit energy evaluation.

-• It is not mandatory to carry out all the work recommended in the report produced by the advisor in order to receive financial assistance.
+• It is not mandatory to carry out all the recommended improvements in the report produced by the energy advisor in order to receive financial assistance.

-• You may participate in the Rénoclimat program a number of times by carrying out work in several steps.
-Read the explanations on subsequent energy evaluations
+• You may participate in the Rénoclimat program a number of times by completing retrofits in several steps.
+Read the explanations on subsequent energy evaluations.

-• Does the work have to be performed by a contractor in order to be eligible to participate in the Rénoclimat program?
+• Do the retrofits have to be done by a contractor in order to be eligible for the Rénoclimat program?

 The Rénoclimat program does not require the work to be carried out by a contractor.
 However, some work is regulated by code and must be given to a qualified professional, such as plumbing and electricity work.